kleopatra999/PSCloudShell/docs/limitations.md

 ### Startup time can be long
   - **Details**: PowerShell in Azure Cloud Shell could take up to 60 seconds to initialize.
   - **Workaround**: None.
-This is an issue we are working to address.
+This is an issue we are actively working to address.

-### ~~Azure Files storage must be in the WestUS region~~
-  - ~~**Details**: To auto-mount your persistent storage, it must be in the WestUS region.
-As we expand coverage to additional regions, this requirement will disappear.
-For additional information, see [Persisting Shell Storage](https://docs.microsoft.com/azure/cloud-shell/persisting-shell-storage).~~
-  - ~~**Workaround**: Manually mount storage in the WestUS region for the account you use for PowerShell in Azure Cloud Shell.~~
-  - **Update [11 July 2017]**: We expanded coverage to match all regions supported by Cloud Shell.
-This is no longer an issue.

 ### An error occurs during startup if your Cloud Shell storage account is already created in a region other than your current region.
   - **Details**: This issue will affect early Private Preview users who created storage when only the West US region was supported.